-Movement is intrinsically linked to life and has been a research subject since ancient times.
-Technological developments in the recent decades have opened possibilities to observe and collect data on animal and human movement, and to expand our knowledge on their movement and behavior (Thums et al. (2018), Börger (2016), Williams et al. (2019)).
-In what is considered a seminal work in the field, Nathan et al. (2008) proposed a unifying conceptual framework for movement ecology, composed of four components: external factors (i.e. the set of environment factors that affect movement), internal state (i.e. the inner state affecting motivation and readiness to move), navigation capacity (i.e. the set of traits enabling the individual to orient) and motion capacity (i.e. the set of traits enabling the individual to execute movement).
-The outcome of the interactions between these four components would be the observed movement path (plus observation errors).
+Movement of organisms is fundamental to life.
+It has been a research subject since ancient times.
+Technological developments in recent decades have opened possibilities to observe and collect data on animal and human movement, and to expand our knowledge of their movement and behavior (Thums et al. (2018), Börger (2016), Williams et al. (2019)).
+In what is considered a seminal study (cited 1,600 times on google scholar in late November 2019), Nathan et al. (2008) proposed a unifying conceptual framework for movement ecology, composed of four components: motion capacity (i.e. the set of traits enabling the individual to execute movement), navigation capacity (i.e. the set of traits enabling the individual to orient), external factors (i.e. the set of environment factors that affect movement) and internal state (i.e. the individual’s state affecting motivation and readiness to move) .
+The outcome of the interactions between these four components is the observed movement path (plus observation errors).

-A concurrent study examined movement-related papers (Holyoak et al. (2008)), finding that very few works in the literature addressed the links between these components, with the only exception of external factors with motion capacity (62%).
-They found that the majority of studies were “simply measuring movement, documenting its ocurrence, or describing how it was influenced by the environment”.
+A companion study examined movement-related papers (Holyoak et al. (2008)), and found that, while many studies (62%) linked external factors and motion capacity, very few addressed other links between the four components.
+A major conclusion was that the majority of studies were “simply measuring movement, documenting its ocurrence, or describing how it was influenced by the environment”.

-Ten years after PNAS’ special feature on Movement ecology – where Nathan’s and Holyoak’s work were published – the number of studies in the field has increased exponentially (Fig. 1), several special issues related to the field have appeared in different journals, and there is now even a Gordon Research Conference on Movement ecology of animals organized every two years (since 2017).
-It is a good time [RJ: I’m looking for a synonym to the word kairos in Greek… any ideas?] to reflect on the status of research on this field, and to investigate the role of ideas (e.g. the movement ecology framework or MEF), data and technology in the field, and what challenges await us.
+Ten years after this PNAS special feature on Movement ecology the number of studies has increased exponentially (Fig. 1).
+Several special issues related to the field have appeared in different journals, and there are several themed conferences, including a Gordon Research Conference organized every two years (since 2017).
+It is a good time to reflect on the status of research on this field, and to investigate the role of ideas (e.g. the movement ecology framework or MEF), data and technology in the field, and what challenges await us.

 {Fig.1.
 Timeline of movement ecology papers and milestones in the field}

-For this purpose, we review the field of movement ecology with a quantitative approach.
-With a hierarchy of keyword-based filters, we searched the Web of Science for movement ecology papers published in 2009-2018, and analyzed the text in the manuscripts to assess which aspects of movement ecology were being studied and the tools that were being used.
+Here, we review the field of movement ecology using a quantitative text-mining approach.
+Using a hierarchy of keyword-based filters, we searched the Web of Science for movement ecology papers published in 2009-2018, and analyzed the text in manuscripts to assess which aspects of the movement ecology framework were being studied and the tools that were being used.
 All the technical details of the text analysis can be found in Supplementary Materials and the code in R is in [RJ: Zenodo repository].

 The document is organized as follows.
-First, we analyze the framework and quantified the study of its different components.
-Then, we assess the use of different tools (i.e. biologging devices, software and statistical methods) in the papers.
+First, we analyze the framework and quantify the study of its different components.
+Then, we assess the relative use of different tools (i.e. biologging devices, software and statistical methods).
 Next, we identify topics and research subjects in which papers were organized.
 Finally, with all these elements in hand, we provide an integrative view of the field, its strengths, limitations and future directions.

 The movement ecology framework

-Most works have addressed the relationship between external factors and movement (77%), and a minority of them have studied the three other components (49%, 26% and 9%, for internal factors, motion and navigation capacity, respectively).
+We found most studies have addressed the relationship between external factors and movement (77%), while a minority of them have studied the three other components (49%, 26% and 9%, for internal factors, motion and navigation capacity, respectively).
 The same pattern occurred in the decade before (see Supp.
-Mat), reflecting that, in the last ten years, movement ecologists have not increased their efforts to understand the processes behind movement.
+Mat), reflecting that, in the last ten years, movement ecologists have not still address similar questions related to movement.
 The focus on external factors, and particularly on the environment (Table 1), might be a result of having management and conservation as an ultimate goal from understanding movement (Allen and Singh (2016); Ogburn et al. (2017)).